sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 That is *very* minimal access.
 So we are going to have to try get a token using the escalated privileges.
-Usually we could use `aws eks get-token` but that requires knowing the cluster name and I don't know that.
-Lets try to list the
+Usually we could use `aws eks get-token` but that requires knowing the cluster name and I do not know that.
+Let us try to list the
 clusters:

 ```bash